 - Investors can trade VIX options and VIX futures on the CBOE to take bets on aggregate volatility.
-In addition, there are ETFs that track VIX. - Note: As the VIX is computed from option prices, it is the risk-neutral expectation of volatility (under Q, not under P).
+In addition, there are ETFs that track VIX. - Note: As the VIX is computed from option prices, it is the risk-neutral expectation of volatility (under the Q measure, not under the true P measure).